InfluxCommunity/influxdb3-python-cli/README.md

 ## Write from a file

-The InfluxDB CLI and client library can write data from a CSV file.
+The InfluxDB CLI and client library can write data from CSV, JSON, ORC, Parquet and Feather files.
 The CSV file must contain the following:

 - A header row with column names